boywhocodes/Color-Fall-A-Simple-Game/README.md

 Gameplay Page: ![alt text](https://user-images.githubusercontent.com/26631708/28964206-a8f3dcd2-78c0-11e7-88d5-5adfdf7d344f.png)

-Get a green bundle with webpack
-Learn enough animation with sprites and render an object to the Canvas element Day 2: Create color_catcher object and its logic.
-Goals for the day:

 Complete the ship functionality and make sure that movement is present.
 Update game logic when the collision happens with another block.
 Day 3: Enhance 'color_catcher' and connect to HTML file.
 Goals for the day: